Writing Tips – how to write a good description

 Now, how are they feeling?
 Are they in a bad mood?
 Is everything darker and more annoying?
 What are they doing in the scene?
 Can you make the descriptions active?
 Create movement?

 Nothing breaks me out of a story faster than when you break this rule.
-I read a historical fiction and a nine-year-old peasant was describing the Lord’s manor house and architecture in precise detail.
+I read a historical fiction, and a nine-year-old peasant was describing the Lord’s manor house and architecture in precise detail.
 Nope.
 Not going to happen.

 You have to think of the character.

-If this is from the Rich Girl’s point of view, does she wrinkle her nose at the dirt floor and plug her nose at the smell of pigs feet?
+If this is from the Rich Girl’s point of view, does she wrinkle her nose at the dirt floor and plug her nose at the smell of pigs’ feet?
 But wait, maybe she’s secretly in love with the farm boy and pretends the smells don’t bother her, even though her eyes are watering.

-Here are the Three tips for Descriptive writing
+Here are three tips for Descriptive writing

-- Use verbs.
+2. Use verbs.
 Put actions into your descriptions. (“She skipped across the wet aluminum, feet skidding along like an ice skater.”)
 Remember the thesaurus is your friend!

 Whether you use these tips for character description or setting, I hope you can avoid making those ‘awkward’ phrases.
 Writing is all about the words.
 Words.
 Words.
 Words.

 Do you obsess about words too?
 Do you consider them carefully, then change them over and over until you find the right one?
+Or are you a sloppy writer?
+Are you someone who writes the first word that comes to mind?
+Or are you a repeat offender?
+Do you write two or three words when you only need one?

 Me?
 I’m guilty of all three.
 Sometimes in the same paragraph.